If you’re struggling with reliving past mistakes, please know that you’re not alone. We’ve all done things in our past that we’re not proud of:

 Try to be as specific as possible when identifying your feelings.
 For example, instead of just saying, “I feel bad,” try to identify the particular emotions you’re experiencing, such as “I feel guilty, ashamed, or embarrassed.”

 Allow yourself to experience these emotions without judgment or criticism, and reflect on why you feel this way.
 When you allow yourself to process your feelings, you are more able to let them go.
 When you suppress your feelings, they will come back to haunt you, so it is better to acknowledge them so you can move forward.

 One of the most important things you can do for yourself is to practice self-compassion and forgiveness.
 It’s essential to recognize that mistakes are a part of life and can be an opportunity to learn and grow.
 Remind yourself that everyone makes mistakes and focus on the lessons learned, not the guilt or shame associated with it.

 Instead of being hard on yourself for making mistakes, grant yourself some mercy and allow yourself time to recover.
 Try to have the same kind and supportive attitude you would have for a friend.
 Instead of criticizing yourself, be gentle and take a moment to acknowledge that you made a mistake and then focus on finding a solution.

 Once you’ve taken the time to reflect on the mistake and its lessons, it’s time to move forward.
 Think about what steps you can take to prevent the mistake from happening again.
 Ask yourself, “What can I do differently next time?”.

 Reaching out to a friend, family member, or even a mental health professional can be a great way to process your feelings and get the support you need.
-Talking about your mistakes can help to put them into perspective and can help you to let go of guilt and shame.
+Talking about your mistakes can help put them into perspective and help you let go of guilt and shame.

 6. Celebrate your progress.